Gophers star Rashod Bateman cites 'health and safety,' won't play in 2020

 He told the Gophers of his decision in the morning, citing “uncertainty around health and safety in the midst of the COVID-19 pandemic.”

-Bateman, who would have been a junior for a team coming off an 11-2 season, called this “the hardest decision” he has ever had to make in his life.
+Bateman, who would have been a junior for a team coming off an 11-2 season, called this “the hardest decision” he has ever made.

 He said he’d give anything to play for coach P.J.
 Fleck again and deliver a Big Ten championship to the Twin Cities.